elgalu/docker-selenium/README.md

 1. Pull the image and run the container

-        docker pull elgalu/selenium #upgrades to latest if available
+        docker pull elgalu/selenium #upgrades to latest if a newer version is available

         docker run -d --name=grid -p 4444:24444 -p 5900:25900 \
             -e TZ="US/Pacific" -e VNC_PASSWORD=hola \